 In addition to providing vital products and services, networks of small businesses power the supply and distribution chains of key industries, such as construction, mobile telecoms, and fast-moving consumer goods.
 Improving operational efficiencies and deepening integration of SMEs within these value chains are key drivers for development and shared prosperity.
 SMEs also strengthen economic inclusion, delivering goods and services to poor and underserved markets, and providing jobs for large numbers of women entrepreneurs.

 IFC’s SME and Value Chain team provides advice and technical support, and builds the capacity and business performance of private sector clients in emerging markets and fragile and conflict-affected situations (FCS).
 We help small businesses boost profits, find new markets, and deliver products and services to customers more efficiently.
 We also work to boost gender inclusion and advance gender equality.

-IFC partners with companies whose value chains integrate large numbers of suppliers and retailers within different sectors like agribusiness, construction, financial services, extractives, manufacturing, telecoms, retail and tourism.
-Evidence has demonstrated that by partnering with large companies, IFC programs can reach a larger number of SMEs, including women and youth.
+Leveraging the extensive technical and market expertise of the World Bank Group, IFC partners with SME networks and associations, and companies whose value chains integrate large numbers of suppliers and retailers in agribusiness, construction, financial services, extractives, manufacturing, telecoms, retail and tourism, and other sectors.